-All sorts of events have been cancelled worldwide.
-From local events and workshops, to major sports leagues and business conferences, there is no longer a way to physically meet with your partners and community in-person is still a risky proposition.
+From local events and workshops, to major sports leagues and business conferences, meeting with your partners and community in-person is still a risky proposition.

-There is another option: use a virtual event platform as a temporary solution and host your event online.
+Luckily, there is still the virtual option.
+A virtual event platform is still as good a solution as ever to host your event online.

 Many companies successfully pivoted to (and will continue to rely on) virtual events